zie1ony/CasperLabs/execution-engine/contracts/examples/vesting-smart-contract/README.md

 ## Unpause

 Unpausing resumes the internal contract's clock.
-Only Admin can unpause the contract.
+Only the Admin can unpause the contract.

 #### Parameters